 Use of DSM-5 Content in Trainings/Seminars

 Written permission is required from the APA for use of DSM-5 content in trainings/seminars, commercial or noncommercial.
-Requests for permission to reproduce DSM-5 materials for use in trainings/seminars will be considered starting on June 1, 2013.

 Any non-APA training/seminars must include this disclaimer: DSM and DSM-5 are registered trademarks of the American Psychiatric Association.
 The American Psychiatric Association is not affiliated with nor endorses this seminar.